ifwe/bruce/doc/status_monitoring.md

 is `1.0.6.70.ga324763`.
 The default discard report interval, as shown above, is 600 seconds, and is configurable, as documented [here](https://github.com/tagged/bruce/blob/master/doc/detailed_config.md).
+Prefixes of recently received malformed messages also appear in Bruce's discard reports in base64-encoded form.

 ### Queued Message Information